 Sweet Corn Spoonbread Casserole with (or without!) roasted chiles is one of the best side dishes you’ll ever taste, it goes with everything from pulled pork and meatloaf all the way up to the Thanksgiving turkey!

-This is Kentucky spoonbread meets Southern corn pudding meets your favorite comfy casserole!
+Kentucky spoonbread meets Southern corn pudding meets your favorite comfy casserole!

 For me this is the ultimate side dish, it’s a soft spoon-able cornbread enriched with eggs, buttermilk, cheddar cheese and, of course, loads of fresh corn.
 We topped it with some fresh roasted poblano chiles, which gives it that little extra zest which we found irresistible, but you can easily leave them off for a classic version.